Digital Rights Management, Meet Digital Asset Management

 Watermarks

-Watermarking is a simple, effective way to reduce pirating assets.
+Watermarking is a simple, effective way to reduce pirating of your digital media.
 Many digital asset management systems offer multiple methods for adding a watermark to assets on download or when shared.
 Watermarks can range from small logos identifying your company to large, aggressive watermarks designed to make pirating assets extremely difficult.
 For example, videos could feature a moving watermark or documents could have a broad “Confidential” watermark prominently on the page.

 Compliance